DoDAO-io/dodao-aave-guides/generated/markdown/decentralized-lending.md

 * **User experience -** There is no cumbersome paperworks involved in lending in aave.There is no requirement to maintain a minimum balance.
   There are no censorship issues anyone of any age can be a lender.Lending and borrowing can be instant and paperless.
 This makes it easier and faster for everyone involved.
-Borrowers can borrow loans with stable or variable interest rates or combined.Users can use the lent money as collateral to borrow loans.
-This is not possible in the case of traditional finance.
+Borrowers can borrow loans with stable or variable interest rates or combined.Users can use the lent money as collateral to borrow loans which is not possible in the case of traditional finance.

-* **Anonymity -** The lent assets are untracable and untaxable.Every lenders are anonymous.The lender's money is more secure with this type of finance than the traditional finance.The protocol is decentralized and the governance is given to the Aave token holders.Hence there is no central authority to manipulate the protocol.
+* **Anonymity -** The lent assets are untraceable and untaxable.Every lenders are anonymous.The lender's money is more secure with this type of finance than the traditional finance.The protocol is decentralized and the governance is given to the Aave token holders.Hence there is no central authority to manipulate the protocol.